 There are also pay gaps between people of different abilities, sexual orientations and socio-economic backgrounds – and all of these different pay gaps intersect with each other.
 For example, a disabled woman is likely to earn less than a non-disabled woman, who is in turn likely to earn less than a non-disabled man.

-While you might start your journey towards pay equality by focusing on gender, it’s important to keep different characteristics in mind as you put the tips below into action.
+While you might start working towards pay equity by focusing on gender, it’s important to keep different characteristics in mind as you put the tips below into action.

 1. Rethink your recruitment strategy to attract diverse talent